Crazy Vegan Kitchen

 • Articles

-This recipe for a buddha bowl takes a spicy take- Fluffy rice topped with crispy chickpeas, vegetables, and the most delicious spicy and sweet dressing!
+This homemade vegan buddha bowl recipe is delicious!
+Fluffy rice topped with crispy aromatic chickpeas, fresh vegetables, and the most delicious spicy and sweet dressing!

-When it comes to buddha bowl ideas, my favorite recipes to make are burrito bowls, barbecue bowl, and this spicy buddha bowl.
+When it comes to bowl ideas, my favorite recipes to make are burrito bowls, barbecue bowls, and this homemade buddha bowl.

 What is a buddha bowl?

-A buddha bowl is a one bowl meal, typically starting with a base of rice.
-It’s topped with various proteins, legumes, vegetables, and all topped with a sauce or dressing.
+Buddha bowls are a one-bowl vegetarian meal, typically starting with a base of rice.
+They are topped with various proteins, legumes, and veggies, and usually involve a wonderfully flavorful sauce or dressing.

 For the bowls

-• Baked sweet potato– Lightly baked with salt and olive oil.
+• Roast sweet potatoes– Lightly baked with salt and olive oil.
 This adds a fabulous sweet element to the buddha bowl, while also making it that much more satisfying.

-• Baby spinach– Any salad leaves work, but baby spinach is the best tasting.
+• Baby spinach– Any salad leaves work, but baby spinach is the best tasting with this mix.

-• Avocado– Creaminess and extra satisfying healthy fats!
+• Avocado– Adds creaminess and extra satisfying healthy fats!

 For the seasoned chickpeas